The Dawn of a New Age in Cancer Treatment

 “Precision” medicine has potential that we have only begun to glimpse.

 “This is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning.” – Winston Churchill (November 10, 1942)

 About the blogger @TomHulsey

 After Tom beat cancer and achieved his post-surgery goals, he turned his focus to education and advocacy.
-He is a Board Member at ZERO The End of Prostate Cancer, volunteers at the Baylor Scott & White Cancer Health & Wellness Center, and is a Reviewer for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.
+He is a Board Member at ZERO The End of Prostate Cancer, volunteers at the Baylor Scott & White Cancer Health & Wellness Center, and is a Reviewer and Mentor for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.
 Tom was a full voting member, (along with prominent scientists) to help determine how the $100 million appropriated by Congress would be spent on the peer reviewed Prostate Cancer Research Program (PCRP).
 “The advocacy work we (ZERO Cancer) do and the PCRP peer review go hand in hand.
 It is vital to protect and grow federal funding in order to ensure researchers have resources to develop new treatments and early detection methods.”

 Tom is the author of THE WINNING MINDSET THAT SAVED MY LIFE (www.tomhulsey.com).
 100% of the net proceeds from book sales will be donated to cancer research and education.